NyKepler/BINP52_CNA_Framework/README.md

     """
 ```

 Secondly, we used `bwa` to index the hg19 reference genome.
-The option `-a bwtsw`
+The option `-a bwtsw` is specifically used on human whole genome
 *Note*: This step will take a long time, because we could not specify the threads.
 The `ìndex` function in `bwa` would only use 1 core at a time, which will take approximately 9 hours to finish the indexing.
 ```
 rule bwa_index: